 A good plate of food will cost you an average of $5 USD per meal if you avoid fancy restaurants.

-As for drinks, beers are $1.5 USD at the store and $2.5 at bars.
+As for drinks, beers are $1.50 USD at the store and $2.50 at bars.
 Rum is the best way to go because it’s a lot cheaper.
 Happy hour is a good way to get cheap drinks and most bars do it from 3PM to 6PM.
-If you like beach bars, here are my top five.
+If you like beach bars, here are my top five in the country.

 Tours and park entrance fees are what usually eat up the most of your money.
 The positive aspect is that you’re supporting sustainable and responsible tourism.
 Save on tours by doing self-guided visits to Maya Ruins and there are always free things to do such as hiking, swimming in the sea or river and exploring local markets.
 A useful tip to get access to “cool stuff” is to befriend locals.

-If you’re strict about keeping a low budget, the most obvious way to travel around Belize is by public transit.
-Although I must warn, riding the bus is cheap but it isn’t for everyone since it’s similar to the chicken buses in Guatemala.
+If you’re strict about keeping a low budget, the most obvious way to travel around Belize is by public transit aka the chicken bus.
+Although I must warn, riding the bus is cheap but it isn’t for everyone since it’s similar to buses in Guatemala.
 The buses are old, loud music is playing, it’s usually crowded, there’s no air conditioning and it involves a lot of stops.

-Local food is cheap and delicious.
-To be honest, the best eats are always at hole in the wall restaurants and from street vendors.
+To be honest, the best eats are always at hole-in-the-wall restaurants and street vendors.
 I also recommend that visitors should try the Chinese restaurants – they don’t sell typical Chinese food, they have modified their menus for Belizeans.
-Traditional cuisine includes: Rice and Beans, bollos, salbutes, garnaches, boil up, Sere, hudut and conch ceviche.
+Traditional cuisine includes rice and beans, bollos, salbutes, garnaches, boil up, Hudut and conch ceviche.

-The least recommended time to backpack Belize is for two weeks.
-If you’re in a rush, I usually recommend San Ignacio, Placencia and Caye Caulker to make the most of the country, but there are so many other cool spots and off the beaten path places you’ll miss out on.
+The least recommended time to backpack around Belize is two weeks.
+However, if you’re in a rush, I usually recommend going to San Ignacio, Placencia and Caye Caulker to get the most of the country.
+Of course this would mean that you’d miss out on the many other cool spots and off the beaten path places.

-Hopkins is great to experience the Garifuna, Toledo for the Maya and Orange Walk for the Mestizo, Glover’s Reef, Tobacco Caye or South Water Caye are perfect to spend time on a secluded island, Dangriga is the culture capital of Belize, Corozal boasts tranquillity and San Pedro was voted the best island in the world by TripAdvisor.
+For example, Hopkins is a great place to go to experience the Garifuna culture, Toledo is for the Maya culture, and Orange Walk for the Mestizo culture — Glover’s Reef, Tobacco Caye or South Water Caye are perfect to spend time on a secluded island, Dangriga is the culture capital of Belize, Corozal boasts tranquillity and San Pedro was once voted the best island in the world by TripAdvisor.

 A popular alternative for people who can only be in Belize for 3 to 5 days is to stay a day or two in San Ignacio and spend the remainder of the time in Caye Caulker.
 Others prefer to spend their week in Southern Belize since they can easily catch a ferry to Honduras from Placencia, Dangriga or Punta Gorda and continue on their journey backpacking Central America.

-In Belize City you can visit the museum of Belize, the One Barrel rum factory and witness British colonial architecture.
+In Belize City, you can visit the Museum of Belize, the One Barrel rum factory, and witness British colonial architecture as you walk around the downtown core.
 Other nearby options include the Belize Zoo, Burrell Boom village and the Crooked Tree Wildlife Sanctuary.